//this is the mailchimp popup form //ShareThis code for sharing images

 Peer recognition is more effective than solely top-down recognition.
 In fact, HR pros are more likely to rate their recognition programs as effective when peers can recognize each other instead of only managers recognizing employees.

-Look for a solution that makes it easy for every team member to give and receive recognition.
-Take it a step further, and make sure that recognition is public to truly make it a part of your company culture.
+Look for a solution that makes it easy for every team member to give and redeem rewards points.
+Equally important is making sure that the rewards embody your company culture and core values.

 4. Does The Tool Fulfill Your Implementation, Integration, and Reporting Needs?